 All children aged three and four, and some children aged two, are entitled to 600 hours per year of free early learning and childcare.
 The Scottish Government had planned to make it the law for local authorities to increase this to 1140 hours from August 2020.

 Due to the coronavirus, this deadline has been postponed so local authorities can focus on responding to the current situation.
-The Scottish Government intend to pass a law in early 2021 to change the date to August 2021.
-When this change becomes law we will update this page.
+The Scottish Government intend to pass a law to change the date to August 2021.
+When this change becomes law, we will update this page.

-Nurseries are expected to provide the 600 hours a year of early learning and childcare for each eligible child this year.
+Nurseries should now be back to offering 600 hours of early learning and childcare for each eligible child this year.
 If your child used to attend nursery for more than 600 hours, they may not be able to attend for the same amount of time as usual while the nurseries build back up after the lockdown.
 Your nursery will keep you up to date with what they can offer your child.

-If your child attends nursery in an area with a coronavirus protection level 4 (the highest level) this may result in your child not being able to attend nursery for their full normal hours for a while.
+If your child attends nursery in an area under lockdown or with a coronavirus protection level 4 this may result in your child not being able to attend nursery for their full normal hours for a while.
 Nurseries in these areas may need to put in place safety measures that will reduce the capacity of how many children can attend at any one time.
 If this becomes necessary, the nursery should contact you to explain what is happening.

 Some local authorities in areas with a lower coronavirus protection level may already be offering children the 1140 hours of early learning and childcare.
 They are not legally required to do this yet.
 If your local authority is providing more funded hours to children, they need to do this fairly.
 Children with additional support needs should be offered the same number of minimum funded hours of early learning and childcare as their peers in the local area.